The Engineering Approach to Dating

 One thing about dating that a lot of people don’t want to admit is that luck plays a huge role in your success.
 One can do everything right and perfect all the aforementioned things in this post, but still not see success in dating.
 Do not give up.
 Keep improving yourself, living your best life, don’t get too hung up on dating, and just put yourself out there.
 Your time will come.
 Even if it doesn’t come, your life will at least be better than before.

 Also, I believe self-improvement should feel natural.
 If you’re in a good state of mind, it should feel easy.
 At the end of the day, you don’t necessarily need self-improvement to find someone and have dating success, but also, you don’t deserve anyone simply by existing and being yourself.
-It’s a fine balance.
 Fixing your mental health, especially your self-esteem, should be the number one priority, and everything else should feel straightforward.

 Another thing is that getting good at dating doesn’t happen overnight for most people.
 Think about how long it took you to acquire the skills and land your first professional job.
 For many, especially us introverted nerds, geeks, and fellow engineers, it could be a multi-year-long journey to getting all the things right and becoming successful in dating.
 Be patient.